-The structure and/or legal status of your charity can affect the legal implications on trustees, employees and the charity itself.
-We can help you to understand your options and determine the right structure for your charity.
+We can help you to understand your options and determine the right structure for your organisation.

-Where a charity is unincorporated, it is not a legal entity in its own right and in these cases, liability in respect of any claim will rest with the trustees of the charity personally.
+Where a charity is unincorporated, it is not a legal entity in its own right and in these cases, liability in respect of any claim will rest with the trustees of the charity personally, and if the charity has a membership, possibly also the members as well.
 These risks can, to an extent, be mitigated by insurance - however they cannot be removed entirely and there will be situations in which insurance will not be available.

 Considering your options

-Becoming a Charitable Incorporated Organisation provides the trustees of the charity with protection from claims by third parties against the charity by, in most situations, transferring liability to the new entity.
+Becoming an incorporated organisation, such as a Charitable Incorporated Organisation (CIO), provides the trustees of an unincorporated charity with protection from claims by third parties against the charity by, in most situations, transferring liability to the new entity.
 They provide corporate status with the Charity Commission acting as a single regulator and are governed by charity law.
-Charities that are companies limited by guarantee are subject to both company law and charity law, regulated by both the Charity Commission and Companies House.
+CIOs are intended to be simpler to administer compared to charities that are companies limited by guarantee, which are subject to both company law and charity law, and therefore need to comply with both the Charity Commission and Companies House requirements.

 Why choose Tozers?